Grant-Greer/Shortly-/README.md

 ## Conclusion

 Overall, Shortly is a fast and convenient way to shorten your URLs.
 Whether you're a marketer, blogger, or just someone who wants to share links, this app is perfect for you.
-With its robust and efficient architecture built with React, TypeScript, Vite + SWC, you can trust that your links will be shortened quickly and easily.
+With its robust and efficient architecture built with Astro, React, TypeScript, Vite + SWC, you can trust that your links will be shortened quickly and easily.
 Try it out and see for yourself!